mikehouse/Design-Patterns-in-Swift/Design Patterns in Swift/Design Patterns/Creational Patterns/Factory Method/README.md

 let persistentContainer = try! factory.makePersistentContainer()
 ```

-`Note 1` It's better to describe Factory protocol with other protocols, that means instead of returning concrete class `NSPersistentContainer` better return some protocol, the same applies for all properties and methods of the factory, but as we heavily use `CoreData` framework that is hard to abstract it away, then will just stick with it.
+`Note 1` It's better to describe Factory protocol with other protocols, that means instead of returning concrete class `NSPersistentContainer` better return some protocol, the same applies for all properties and methods of the factory, but as we heavily use `CoreData` framework that is hard to abstract away from, then will just stick with it.

 `Note 2` You might see that we copy-pasted the code for creation `NSPersistentStoreDescription` object with `In Memory` behaviour, this is good place to extract this logic to another one factory or some more appropriate design pattern.

-`Note 3` this factory method design pattern also can be implemented with no subclassing, but dependency injection (DI).
+`Note 3` Factory Method design pattern also can be implemented with no subclassing, but dependency injection (DI).

 How it might look like with DI.